vbi-academy/web3roadmap/CONTRIBUTING.md

   - `protocol`: For specific protocols (e.g., Algorand Smart Contract)
 - `order`: Leave blank for admin adjustment
 - `isHidden`: Usually set to `true` by default
-- `github`: GitHub link to the roadmap
+- `github`: If the project is open source, add it here
+- `documentationLink`: Link to project documentation

 #### Creating `{roadmapId}.json`